dkvz/dkvz-blog-backend/README.md

 - [ ] Test all the comment DB functions.
 - [ ] I need a specific "entity" for search results.
 Or not?
 The weird empty thumb image and empty tags vector are making me feel bad.
 - [x] Create a limited length fixture instead of the full wordlist.
 - [ ] I'm not sure cloning the connection pool for almost every request is the way to go in db/mod.rs.
+Maybe it's how the "pool" gets used the most efficienctly though.
 - [ ] Similar remark with cloning the SyncSender in stats/mod.rs, search for "TODO".